How Much Does an Owner-Operator Make?

 A few simple rules will keep you out of trouble with the IRS and your state tax authority.

-• Track everything.
+- Track everything.
 This includes mileage and all expenses.
-You may want to use accounting software so that you can give your accountant access at the end of the year, and your tax prep will be faster and cheaper.
+You may want to use accounting software.
+Giving access to your accountant at the end of the year can make your tax prep faster and cheaper.

-Keep these expenses top of mind as you create a budget and determine your salary.
+Keep these expenses top of mind as you create a budget and determine how much money you will take home.

 Pro tip: Once you’re making enough money, your accountant can recommend ways to set yourself up as an employee of your own company.
 You can deduct taxes and issue yourself a paycheck and bonuses, draw benefits you can deduct from your taxes, and increase your contributions to a 401K to plan for retirement.
 These are just a few extra perks of being a small business owner.